 Until the recent era, most black hair care products were primarily made of mineral oil, petrolatum, animal fats and other questionable chemicals.
 In fact, traditional hair products targeted at black women have been known to contain some of the most toxic ingredients used in beauty including harsh endocrine disrupting ingredients that are linked to infertility, fibroid overgrowth, and breast cancer.
 It’s taken time for most of us in the natural hair community to understand that these products often didn’t contribute to the health of our hair or bodies but rather existed to tame curly, coily and tight-textured hair into being more manageable for styling.

 Throughout the last several decades, styles have evolved from afros to relaxers to naturally defined curls and so have the chemistries.
-The heavy use of mineral oil and petrolatum that was once found in many classic black hair products in the 1970’s-80’s was eventually replaced by silicones, silicone elastomers and polymer science chemistries.
+The heavy use of mineral oil and petrolatum that was once found in many classic black hair products in the 1970s-80s was eventually replaced by silicone ingredients, silicone elastomers and polymer science chemistries.

 We’ve all often heard that silicones are taboo in the natural hair community, but why?
-Let’s break down our understanding of silicones and learn the pros and cons of various categories used in hair care.
+Let’s break down our understanding of silicones and learn the pros and cons of various ingredient categories used to make hair product.

-Silicones have evolved over the decades; some are safe, some are known for causing product buildup on hair and disrupting natural curl patterns, and many others are questionable.
-It’s important to consider the role of silicones in natural hair products and how they have evolved over the years from being the main ingredient in black hair products to make the hair appear silkier, to now where they can work as a marginal ingredient to achieve aesthetics and slip.
+Silicones have evolved over the decades; some are safe, some are known for causing silicone buildup on hair and disrupting natural curl patterns, and many others are just simply questionable.
+It’s important to consider the role of silicones in natural hair products and how they have evolved over the years from being the active ingredient in black hair type products to make the hair appear silkier, to now where they can work as a marginal ingredient to achieve aesthetics and slip.